Head-to-head comparison across 2benchmark categories. Overall scores shown here use BenchLM's provisional ranking lane.

 Ling 2.6 Flash

 Pick Claude Sonnet 4.6 if you want the stronger benchmark profile.
-Ling 2.6 Flash only becomes the better choice if you want the cheaper token bill or you need the larger 262K context window.
+Ling 2.6 Flash only becomes the better choice if you need the larger 262K context window.

 Coding